orbeon/orbeon-forms-doc/Building-Orbeon-Forms.md

 Currently, there is no incremental compilation when running from the command line.
 We hope to move to sbt in the future, see [#1585](https://github.com/orbeon/orbeon-forms/issues/1585).

 *NOTE: With ant, class files are produced under `build/classes`, but with IntelliJ they are produced under `build/orbeon-war/WEB-INF/classes`.
 You should be aware of this is you switch between building from IntelliJ and building with ant.*

+### Building a distribution

+- run `ant clean`
+- run `ant orbeon-dist-war` to build the WAR files

+Alternatively:

+- run `ant teamcity-release` to clean, test, and build the entire release

+*NOTE: `ant clean` deletes everything under the `build` directory.
+This includes the data for the embedded eXist database.
+If you have some test data, including form definitions and data in there, backup `build/orbeon-war/WEB-INF/exist-data` first!*